Phillip-England/philthy.blog/static/docs/home.md

 Matt Maeson captures such a moment in his song, "[Sanctified](https://youtu.be/qvX-4ZWzeAA?si=9nat4yHoIut2MaC0)"

-> I came here to find a place in public
+> "I came here to find a place in public
 > Thought I'd dignify the truth that no one gets
 > I am sanctified and fucking losing it
 > I came here to cry, a babbling lunatic
 > I got loosely based on places I had been
 > To be lost and found and lost and found again
 > I can't seem to find the truth in anything
-> So I'll realign 'til I feel born again
+> So I'll realign 'til I feel born again"

 — Matt Maeson - Sanctified